apache/spark/docs/howto/operator/gcp/cloud_sql.rst

 Proxy lifecycle (each task has its own Cloud SQL Proxy)

-When you build connection, you should use connection parameters as described in :class:`~airflow.providers.google.cloud.hooks.cloud_sql.CloudSqlDatabaseHook`.
+When you build connection, you should use connection parameters as described in :class:`~airflow.providers.google.cloud.hooks.cloud_sql.CloudSQLDatabaseHook`.
 You can see examples of connections below for all the possible types of connectivity.
 Such connection can be reused between different tasks (instances of ``CloudSqlQueryOperator``).
 Each task will get their own proxy started if needed with their own TCP or UNIX socket.

-For parameter definition, take a look at :class:`~airflow.providers.google.cloud.operators.cloud_sql.CloudSqlQueryOperator`.
+For parameter definition, take a look at :class:`~airflow.providers.google.cloud.operators.cloud_sql.CloudSQLExecuteQueryOperator`.

 Since query operator can run arbitrary query, it cannot be guaranteed to be idempotent.
 SQL query designer should design the queries to be idempotent.
 For example,